 - Stage 1 – 15% of total – an initial payment after the funding application is accepted

 - Stage 2 – 45% of total – available for payment 1 month before the project takes place

 - Stage 3 – 40% of total – paid after a review of the project has taken place with the Chief Operating Officer.
 Please note that this final payment is subject to all requirements having being met.

 You will need to invoice the BID at each stage.
+An invoice must be received within 6 weeks of the individual stage dates.
 Invoices should be provided in pdf format with an invoice number, and must include your bank details for payment.